Tag: knit

 book review: Shawl Geometry Series

 There are numerous variables for a knit shawl design, whether created from the first stitch or a pattern.
-It doesn't matter where one starts in the process--yarn, gauge, or stitch pattern--each one increases the complexity.
+It doesn’t matter where one starts in the process–yarn, gauge, or stitch pattern–each one increases the complexity.
 That is before adding in the most important choice, shape.
-That's where …
+That’s where Holly Chayes revised Shawl Geometry Series books come…

 two book ideas for easy crafting